Read Time: 1 min.

-They passed down their knowledge of yarns, spinning, and weaving to Bimala.
+Bimala’s ancestors have passed down their knowledge of yarns, spinning, and weaving for generations.
 When Bimala married, she devoted her time to caring for her home and family.
 But unlike many women in Nepal’s traditional villages where women are still challenged by gender discrimination, Bimala’s husband supported and encouraged her to use her unique knowledge of handlooms to pursue her talents as a professional weaver.

 A Family Business

 When Bimala discovered and joined a local community of weaving Artisans, her passion for creating and overcoming the challenges of new designs motivated her to use and expand her Artisan skills.

 With the help of the community’s microfinance program, she started weaving professionally and became one of their finest producers!

 Even more exciting, were the friendships she gained while chitchatting and sharing meals with her fellow Artisans.